Surrogacy in California

 The Complete Guide to Surrogacy in California (2026): Laws, Costs, Steps, and How to Choose the Right Agency

-California is the strongest state in the country for gestational surrogacy — and it’s not particularly close.
-The legal framework is explicit, pre-birth parentage orders are standard practice, and courts have protected intended parents of every family structure for decades.
+Surrogacy in California is governed by the strongest legal framework in the country — and it’s not particularly close.
+Pre-birth parentage orders are standard practice, the statutes are explicit, and courts have protected intended parents of every family structure for decades.

 But surrogacy in California is also one of the most medically and legally complex journeys a person can undertake.
 This guide covers everything you need to know: how California law works, what the process looks like step by step, what it costs, and how to choose the right professionals before you start.